 She blinked and a few warm trails fell down her face.
 “You were right,” she murmured.
 She didn’t know if Goda had heard her.
 She wasn’t even sure exactly what Goda had been right about.

-When they made it to the top of the hill where there was another plateau, Goda nearly overshot it in her inertia.
-On the other side was an even steeper incline—one that lead downhill from where they stood—and Kanna pulled the breaks on reflex to avoid rolling into it.
+When they made it to the top of the hill where there was another plateau, Goda nearly overshot it in her momentum.
+On the other side was an even steeper incline—one that led downhill from where they stood—and Kanna pulled the brakes on reflex to avoid rolling into it.

-She finally caught sight of the horizon, but her eyes didn’t linger there for long.
-In the expanse below them, the light of the sun reflected brightly off the metal and glass of some formations that grew up out of the earth.
-At first, she didn’t realize what they were, and it was only when her eyes grazed over the brick roads that criss-crossed like veins between them, and the stone fences that lined the sides of lush gardens, that she realized she was looking down at a valley filled with strange buildings.
+In the expanse below them, glaring sunlight reflected off giant crystalline monuments that jutted up out of the earth.
+At first, she didn’t realize what they were, and it was only when her eyes grazed over the brick roads that criss-crossed like veins between them—and the stone fences that lined the sides of lush gardens—that she realized she was looking down at a valley filled with huge buildings made of metal and glass.

 She tilted her head and leaned further and looked closer.
 She realized that the streets themselves were rippling with hundreds of heads.
 In some places, there were seas of them.
 She had never seen so many people in her entire life.

 In her stupor, she had shifted her weight forward too much.
-She felt the creak of the truck below her, and she pulled back, a bit panicked, to avoid sliding downhill into the valley.
-When she remembered the brakes, this eased the anxiety a bit—until she heard some crunching footsteps coming up behind her.
+The truck creaked below her.
+She pulled back, a bit panicked, to avoid sliding downhill into the valley.
+When she remembered that she had already secured the brakes, this eased her mind a bit—until she heard some crunching footsteps coming up behind her.

 During her power trip, she hadn’t thought this far ahead.
 It hadn’t really occurred to her what Goda might do once they had reached the top.
-It hadn’t seemed to matter.
-Her time with Goda was always here and now, and her emotions always seemed to get the better of her no matter what.
+It hadn’t seemed to matter, especially since the woman had never lashed out at her before.

 But something about those footsteps didn’t seem quite right.
 Kanna swallowed and turned around.

-Goda’s feet pounded heavily into the ground and she was trudging straight towards her—not towards the front of the truck, but towards her.
+Goda’s feet pounded heavily into the ground and she was trudging straight towards Kanna—not towards the front of the truck, but towards Kanna.
 It was very clear.
-The woman’s eyes were trained directly on Kanna’s face.
+The woman’s eyes were trained directly on her face.
 They were smoldering with a fury that Kanna had never witnessed before.

 “I…I—I’m sorry, I…!”
-Kanna stuttered, jerking back, away from Goda.
-She didn’t have much room to run, though; she was still in the front seat of a tiny truck.
+Kanna stuttered, jerking back.
+She didn’t have much space to recoil in the seat of that tiny truck.
 Instead, she threw her hands up, as if to guard herself from some blow that hadn’t yet come.
 “I’m sorry!
 I don’t know what came over me!
 Listen, be reasonable!
 I was just in the moment, I didn’t mean—!”
 But before Goda had reached her, the corner of her eye grazed that brake lever, and she found her fingers snaking around it once again.

 She pushed it down.
-Before she could second-guess herself, she had used all her strength to release the truck’s potential, and just that small nudge was enough to send it rolling down the hill.
+Before she could second-guess herself, she had used all her strength to release the truck’s potential.
+Just that small nudge was enough to send it rolling down the hill.

-At first, she felt relief wash over her, because within seconds Goda turned into a mere blur of movement behind her.
-But once she turned her gaze away from the place she had fled and instead looked down in the direction that she was careening, her stomach tightened with fear.
+At first, she felt relief wash over her, because within seconds Goda had turned into a mere blur of movement.
+But once she turned away from the place she had been fleeing and instead looked down in the direction where she was careening, her stomach dropped.

 The hill was much steeper than she had thought.
 She had to lean back to keep from falling forward onto the console as the truck shot down the path.
 It picked up more and more speed.
 It wobbled uncontrollably back and forth without a driver to steer.

-Terrified, Kanna clawed with desperate hands at the console, but she found that she couldn’t steady her grip at first; and the moment she thought she had finally gained some semblance of control, the first wave of lightning pulsed through her left hand.
+Terrified, Kanna clawed with desperate hands at the console, but she found that she couldn’t steady her grip, and the moment she thought she had finally gained some semblance of control, the first wave of lightning pulsed through her left hand.

 “Ah!”
 Kanna let go of the levers and automatically grabbed her own wrist.
 She tugged at the cuff, but it only sent the shocks faster through both her arms.
 “Goda!” she screamed.
 Of course, this time at least, she had no one to blame except herself.